Welcome to my Trip Report on Emirates Airbus A380 and Boeing 777-300ER Ride!

 I didn't give many details on my previous EK A380 flight, so this time I should post some screens on how this works.

-Once the on-air connection is up, you can either use wifi enabled tablet or cellphone to access the internet.
+Once the on-air connection is up, you can either use a wifi-enabled tablet or cellphone to access the internet.
 This, of course, is not free, pretty expensive if you ask me.

 The connection on board this aircraft was better than my previous.
 It didn't disconnect or slow down at any point, speed was fast just like using your wifi at home.
 If you are in need to use internet access for work, this is no doubt very useful for you.
 I only wish that the airline would consider lowering the price of it.
 Maybe it might happen once more airlines introduce a similar system to Emirates.